knifecake/leapdna-python/README.md

 python3 -m unittest
 ```

 from the root of the leapdna repository.
+Test coverage can be calculated with the `coverage` Python package.
+To do so, first run the tests with `coverage run --source leapdna -m unittest discover` and then get the report with `coverage report -m`.

 In addition, leapdna comes with type annotations which allows for running it through a type checker such as `mypy`.
 This can be done by executing `mypy leapdna` from the root of the repository.
 If you do not have `mypy` installed you may do so with `python3 -m pip install mypy`.